zevv/npeg/README.md

-  Js(P)           # Produces a JString from the string matching  P Ji(P)           # Produces a JInteger from the string matching  P Jf(P)           # Produces a JFloat from the string matching  P Ja()            # Produces a new JArray
+  Js(P)           # Produces a JString from the string matching  P Ji(P)           # Produces a JInteger from the string matching  P Jf(P)           # Produces a JFloat from the string matching  P Jb(P)           # Produces a JBool from the string matching  P Ja()            # Produces a new JArray
   Jo()            # Produces a new JObject
   Jt("tag", P)    # Stores capture P in the field "tag" of the outer JObject